LupuPaul/year3-story-2018/README.md

 This is the story of bread .

+#Chapter 1 is about history of bread .#

 Chapter 1 - Created and started the story .

-Chapter 1 - Continued the story and progress was made.(Added details and made corection)
+Chapter 1 - Continued the story and progress was made.(Added details and made corection) .
 Chapter 1 - Complet , corrected and finish .

+#Chapter 2 gives details about the flour and from what is made #

+Chapter 2 - Created and started the story , did some research also.

 for this repo, to use as a starting point for your story